Putting Labour out of the UK's misery

 In the case of China it might not be a shooting war, but crippling trade warfare over the withdrawal of access to strategic goods such as semiconductors and solar panels.
 Granted the UK likes to think it is constrained by civilisation and the rule of law, but the numbers for the July 4th election are outrageous (and some labour MPs will secretly and sheepishly admit it) that there is a real moral hazard if we do not address the democratic deficit with an electoral system that does not disenfranchise 80% of voters.

 The government has been progressively disarming the population - firearms became almost unobtainable after Dunblane and Hungerford, and are now only rarely available after deep and detailed investigations into all applications and renewals - recently swords and knives have been taken off the population.
-But unless we are going to be told to prepare and eat with plastic and wooden bladed "cutlery" ...?
+So are we going to be told to prepare food and eat with plastic and wooden bladed "cutlery" ...?

-Maybe even awkward revelations involving compromised senior civil servants; love children, super injunctions... there are many ways for an apparently immovable government to become so utterly bogged down in sleaze and corruption so the stench of hypocrisy and decay is so pervasive - that it becomes a pariah that cannot survive.
+More awkward revelations involving compromised senior civil servants; love children, super injunctions... there are many ways for an apparently immovable government to become so utterly bogged down in sleaze and corruption that the stench of hypocrisy and decay is so pervasive - that it becomes a pariah that cannot survive.

 So I asked Grok...